internetfriendsforever/sanity-plugins-cyberspace-invalidate-cache/README.md

 For now you can add this repo as a git submodule `<your-sanity-project>/plugins/cyberspace-invalidate-cache`

+You will need to add the plugin as `sanity-plugins-cyberspace-invalidate-cache` to the `plugins` list in your projects `sanity.json`

 To enable the plugin, add it to `widgets` in your project's dashboard configuration, and change the `base_url` option to your site's url:

 ```